docerium/docerium.com/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 The page will auto-update as you edit the files.

+---

 ## Usage

-Navigate between the three main tools using the icons in the sidebar:
+Navigate between the three main tools using the icons in the dock:

 - **Whiteboard:** Use the various tools to draw, write, and create diagrams.
 Your canvas is saved automatically.
 - **Graphs:** Enter mathematical expressions (e.g., `sin(x) * x`) into the input fields.
 You can add or remove functions, and the graph will update in real-time.
 Use your mouse or trackpad to pan and zoom.
 - **Notebook:** Write in the left pane using markdown and LaTeX syntax.
 A live preview will be rendered in the right pane.

+---

 ## 📂 Project Structure

 ```
 public/
-src/
+└── src/
     ├── app/                  # Next.js App Router pages
     │   ├── graphs/
     │   ├── notebook/
     │   └── whiteboard/
-├── components/           # Reusable React components (like Sidebar)
+    ├── components/           # Reusable React components (like Dock)
     ├── store.ts              # Jotai atoms for global state management
     └── styles/               # Global and component-specific SCSS files
 ```

+---

 ## 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+For more details, see the [contributing guide](CONTRIBUTING.md).

+---

 ## 📄 License